Cheap personal contract purchase

 For all the latest deals, guides and loopholes simply sign up today – it's spam-free!

-Personal contract purchase (PCP) is basically a loan to help you get a car.
-But unlike a normal personal loan, you won't be paying off the full value of the car and you won't own it at the end of the deal (unless you choose to pay a much larger final payment).
+Personal Contract Purchase (PCP) is basically a loan to help you get a car.
+But unlike a normal personal loan, you won't be paying off the full value of the car and you won't own the vehicle at the end of the deal (unless you choose to pay a much larger final payment).

 It's one of the more complex financial products available to help you buy a car, but it can be broken down into three main parts:

 1. The deposit (usually about 10% of the car's price).
-Do note that some car manufacturers' finance arms offer valuable 'deposit contributions' of £500-£2,000 or more if you're buying a new car – but only if you take their finance.
+Do note that some car manufacturers' finance arms offer valuable 'deposit contributions' of £500 to £2,000 or more if you're buying a new car – but only if you take their finance.
 The larger the deposit, the less you'll have to borrow.

 2. The amount you borrow.
 You borrow the value of the car from the finance company, minus the deposit.
-However, your repayments aren't designed to pay all of this amount off.
+However, your repayments aren't designed to pay this whole amount off.

-Your repayments will cover the difference between the amount you've borrowed, and the amount the finance company sets as the 'balloon payment' (a large final payment you pay if you want to keep the car – see the next part).
-You'll pay this amount off during the deal, plus interest.
-So you're not paying off the full value of the car.
+Rather you'll pay off the amount you've borrowed, less the amount the finance company sets as the 'balloon payment' (a large payment you pay at the end of the deal if you want to keep the car – see the next part).

-Your monthly payment is then this amount divided by the term of the deal (usually 24 or 36 months) minus the deposit you've put down.
+Your monthly payment is this amount divided by the term of the deal (usually 24 or 36 months) minus the deposit you've put down, plus interest.
 Typical interest rates start from about 4%, though some dealers may offer 0% interest.
 Be wary of these as they are likely to try to recoup their losses somewhere else by, for example, inflating the balloon payment.

-Here you can sort your own finance from an online broker or lender, or you can use a finance company that works with your chosen dealership.
+You can sort your own finance from an online lender or broker, or you can use a finance company that works with your chosen dealership.

 Whichever you choose, the finance company will pay the dealer the full amount for the car (less your deposit).
 You will then make your payments to the finance company during the term, and it will own the car (you will be the registered keeper).

 3. The balloon payment (a large final payment you pay IF you want to own the car).
-Also referred to as the guaranteed future value, this is how much the finance company expects your car to be worth after your finance deal ends, agreed at the start of your deal.
+Also referred to as the guaranteed future value (GMFV) or optional final payment, this is how much the finance company expects your car to be worth after your finance deal ends, agreed at the start of your deal.

 You don't have to pay this, as you get a choice of what to do at the end of the deal.
 But it is the sum you'll pay if you want to keep the car.